Get exclusive member benefits & effect social change. Join Today

 A biopsy can also detect the difference between Hodgkin lymphoma and NHL, as well as their various sub-types.
 Along with imaging and blood tests, the biopsy results will help your doctor determine your course of treatment.

 The two main types of malignant lymphoma are Hodgkin lymphoma (also known as Hodgkin disease) and NHL.
 The two types spread in different ways and respond differently to treatment.
 When lymphoma is of a slow-growing variety, it is referred to as low-grade.
 Aggressive, fast-growing types are called high-grade.

 A lymphoma is classified as Hodgkin when there is an abnormal cell called Reed-Sternberg present.
-According to The American Cancer Society, about 95 percent of lymphoma patients are diagnosed with classic Hodgkin lymphoma, and nodular lymphocyte predominant Hodgkin disease makes up the remaining five percent (ACS).
+According to the American Cancer Society, about 95 percent of Hodgkin lymphoma patients are diagnosed with classic Hodgkin lymphoma.
+Nodular lymphocyte predominant Hodgkin disease makes up the remaining 5 percent.

 All other types of lymphomas are classified as NHL.
-NHL is due to injury to the DNA of a lymphocyte progenitor and cannot be inherited.
-The Leukemia and Lymphoma Society reports that about 85 percent of NHL patients have a B-cell type (LLS, 2011).
+This is due to injury to the DNA of a lymphocyte progenitor and can’t be inherited.
+The Leukemia and Lymphoma Society reports that about 85 percent of people with NHL lymphoma have a B-cell type.

 There are approximately 60 subtypes of NHL.